UPPMAX/UPPMAX-documentation/docs/getting_started/change_reset_uppmax_password.md

 Now you will be asked to repeat the old password and set a new one!

+!!! info

+    The password is not seen in the terminal, neither as characters nor ``*`` or similar.

 - On Pelle your new password will work immediately!
 - For Bianca the new password needs some time to sync (on Transit it will work immediately).